go-gorm/gorm.io/pages/docs/context.md

 ## Chi Middleware Example

-Continuous session mode which might be helpful when handling API request, for example, you can setup `*gorm.DB` with Timeout Context in middlewares, and when use the `*gorm.DB` when processing all requests
+Continuous session mode which might be helpful when handling API requests, for example, you can set up `*gorm.DB` with Timeout Context in middlewares, and then use the `*gorm.DB` when processing all requests

 Following is a Chi middleware example: